ChiaXuan/intern-information-to-notion/README.md

 ## how it works
 ### collect data(intern_data.py)
-Use Selenium WebDriver to scrape data from job boards, like 104 and CakeResume.
+Use Selenium WebDriver to scrape data from job boards, like 104 and Yourator.
 Exclude some openings that do not match the job you are searching for.
 ### insert data into the Notion database(data_to_notion.py)
 Insert data to Notion through Notion API.